Opportunities for SMEs that are ready to adapt

 The key difference between Covid-19 and 2008 has been that throughout the pandemic, governments were able to borrow to support the economy without yet resorting to higher taxes and expenditure cuts.
 Signs of growth in these sectors is reason for optimism.
 And now is the time to focus on enabling SMEs to bounce back as quickly as possible and re-enter productive and growth phases in their businesses.

-The tourism sector has been heavily challenged by the pandemic, however continued uncertainty over travel restrictions will encourage domestic tourism.
+The tourism sector has been heavily challenged by the pandemic, but continued travel restrictions will encourage domestic tourism.
 SMEs should be thinking about the opportunities to capture value from this market.
 Not only to support recovery but also for long-term growth.

 It’s believed that in the future, climate change will cause a much bigger crisis than Covid-19.
 Prof. Ahearne explains that government’s need to enable a green recovery, in order to become a low carbon economy.
 This means opportunities exist for businesses to adapt, transition, re-brand and market themselves now as climate or eco-friendly and “ride the tailcoats coats of the green economy”.